kunhuawu/Mental_Calcualtion_Game/README.md

 This is a mental calculation game running on python, a side project while I was starting to learn programming in 2020.

+It allows different user login, and store records for each one.

-/n I love doing mental calculation.
+I beat 9 questions in Timd Mode and I love mental calculation.